Raspberry Pi Pico With SSD1306 OLED Display – MicroPython Example

 The framebuf module has some useful prebuilt functions to display simple Bitmap graphics on an OLED display.

-We can use the oled.hline(x, y, w, c) function which takes four parameters.
+The oled.hline(x, y, w, c) method takes four parameters.
 The x-position of the starting end of the line is the argument ‘x’, the y-position is ‘y’, ‘w’ is the width of the line, and ‘c’ should be set to ‘1’ for monochrome display.
 Enter the following code in your main program to see the results.

 oled.text("Horizontal Line", 0, 0)